helencho/madlify/README.md

 ### Prerequisities

-Fork the repo.
+Clone the repo.
 Go into terminal and navigate to the root folder.
 Initialize npm:

 ```
 npm init